NoOBdevXD/Disable-secure-flags/README.md

-# Disable Secure flags Miui/HyperOs
+# Disable secure flags Miui/HyperOs

 - This removes the screenshots and screenrecords limits for all applications.